-- On December 16, 1961, King was arrested when he participated in Albany Movement.
+- On December 16, 1961, King was arrested when he took part in the Albany Movement.

-- On July 1962, King arrested with an option of 178$ fine on 45 days jail.
-King chose to go to jail and refused bail.
-Police chief discreetly arranged bail.
+- In July 1962, King arrested with an option of a $178 fine on 45 days jail.
+King went to jail and refused bail.
+The police chief discreetly arranged bail.

-- King appointed as honorary president of Gandhi Society for Human Rights.
-Gandhi society was formed to assist the non-violent civil rights movement through effective fundraising means.
+- King appointed as honorary president of Gandhi’s Society for Human Rights.
+They formed Gandhi’s society to assist the nonviolent civil rights movement through effective fundraising means.

-- In 1962, King and Gandhi society formed a documentation call to President Robert Kennedy to issue an executive order to free all from the slavery.
+- In 1962, King and Gandhi’s society formed a documentation call to President Robert Kennedy to issue an executive order to free all from slavery.

-- March 28, 1963, Bernice King, the fourth and last children of Martin Luther King born.
+- March 28, 1963, Bernice King, the fourth and last child of Martin Luther King born.

 - In April 1963, King with SCLC began the Birmingham campaign resulting in an agreement on racial desegregation in Birmingham city.

-- During Birmingham campaign, King arrested and put in jail.
-King starts to respond movement by writing letters from jail famously known as “Letter from Birmingham”.
+- During the Birmingham campaign, King arrested and put in jail.
+King responds movement by writing letters from jail famously known as “Letter from Birmingham”.

-- Martin Luther King Jr. arrested 30 times for civil right activities.
+- Martin Luther King Jr. arrested 30 times for civil rights activities.

-- On August 28, 1963, King represented SCLC one of the “Big-Six “civil rights organizations who arranged March in Washington D.C for Freedom and Jobs.
-This was the largest protest in Washington D.C history.
+- On August 28, 1963, King represented SCLC, one of the “Big-Six “civil rights organizations that arranged March in Washington D.C for Freedom and Jobs.
+This was the largest protest in Washington D.C’s history.
 King delivered a speech “I Have a Dream” to an audience of about 250,000 people.
-This speech is regarded as an important speech in the US oratory history.
+This speech is regarded as an important speech in US oratory history.

-- In March 1964, King with SCLC and other activist joined forces in St. Augustin and organized March.
-This movement resulted in Civil Rights ACT of 1964.
+- In March 1964, King with SCLC and other activists joined forces in St. Augustin and organized March.
+This movement resulted in the Civil Rights Act of 1964.